mgreenw/JumboSmash/src/server/docs/auth/send-verification-email.md

 # Send Verification Email

-Send a verification email to the user with the given UTLN.
+Send a verification email to the user with the given tufts email.

 **URL** : `/api/auth/send-verification-email`